319 (Tramadol 50 mg)

-Tramadol is used in the treatment of back pain; chronic pain; fibromyalgia; pain; depression (and more), and belongs to the drug class narcotic analgesics.
+Tramadol is used in the treatment of back pain; chronic pain; depression; anxiety; pain (and more), and belongs to the drug class narcotic analgesics.
 Risk cannot be ruled out during pregnancy.
 Tramadol 50 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 50 mg

 - C - Risk cannot be ruled out